Akshaykelagade/M2-EmbSys/Project/2_Architecture/Structural design/README.md

  # Actuator
  - ## Servo Motor
    The servo motor is used to rotate the upper circular disc, and drops the waste in the wet bin.
- - ## DC motor
-   The DC motor is used in the  rotation of the lower circular disc (bins).

  # LCD Display
    The LCD display prints a message when the bin is full.